jflowers8/jflowers8.github.io/_pages/about.md

 ---
 permalink: /
-title: "An wildlife conservationist turned applied statistics enthusiast"
+title: "A wildlife conservationist turned applied statistics enthusiast"
 author_profile: true
 redirect_from:
   - /about/